 Con: Can only save up to £4,000 a year into a LISA and they come with restrictions as to how you can use the money

 How to find the best savings account for me

 The best savings account for you will come down to your personal financial situation and savings goals.
 Our graphic below can help you make the right choice.

 How do I calculate my savings growth?

-Our savings calculator will show you how much you will need to put by every month and long it will take you to reach your goal – whether that’s to save enough for a new car, house deposit or wedding, for example.
+Our savings calculator will show you how much you’ll need to put by every month and how long it will take you to reach your goal – whether that’s to save enough for a new car, house deposit or wedding, for example.

 You can find out more about how interest rates work with our guide to how your returns are calculated.

 Once you've made your choice, you'll be directed to the provider, which will help you through the rest of the process and you can usually open your account within minutes.